anpham6/squared/README.md

 * gif
 * tiff

 node-express has only read support for GIF and TIFF.
-Opacity can be applied only to PNG and GIF. squared-apache does not support alignment or background color.
+Opacity can be applied only to PNG and BMP. squared-apache does not support alignment or background color.

 ```javascript
 // All commands are optional except "format".
 Outer groupings and inner brackets are required.